 - 1/2 teaspoon of fresh, grated ginger (optional)

-Start by adding the liquid to your blender (I use a Vitamix), followed by the soft fruit.
+Start by adding the liquid to your blender (see my blender recommendations), followed by the soft fruit.
 Add the greens to your blender last.
 Blend on high for 30 seconds or until you don’t have any more chunks.

 Pour into a glass and enjoy!